Will this be your first Ramadan in Dubai? Here’s a complete guide to Ramadan 2023 for expats

 What is Iftar and Suhoor?

 For fasting Muslims, Iftar is the meal to break their fast at sunset.
-In Dubai and the UAE, there are hundreds of wondrous Iftar buffets and events you can join in with as a non-Muslim.
+In Dubai and the UAE, there are normally hundreds of wondrous Iftar buffets and events you can join in with as a non-Muslim.

-You’ll witness your Muslim friends and colleagues breaking their fast, typically with a date and some liquids, after which you’ll enjoy an array of international and Arabic dishes as well as popular Ramadan juices.
+You would have the chance to witness your Muslim friends and colleagues breaking their fast, typically with a date and some liquids, after which you’ll enjoy an array of international and Arabic dishes as well as popular Ramadan juices.

 Suhoor is the meal taken before sunrise, before the day of fasting begins.
 This can occur very early in the morning, and some venues do host Suhoor buffets and small activities in the earlier hours for individuals fasting to enjoy.